Exceptions to the six-year maximum may be granted annually if it is:

 4. |

-Selects one additional tenured faculty member from each division and one additional tenured faculty member from the library.
-Nominates from the combination of both lists, half of the names for the PT committee and half for the H Committee. |
+Selects one additional tenured faculty member from each division.
+Nominates from the combination of both lists, half of the names for the PT committee and the remaining half for the Hearing committee. |

 Late September/early October |